Real Estate Dictionary

 Location indicated on a durable marker by a land surveyor.

-Statement of a beneficiary under a deed of trust as to principal balance due on a promissory note and other information concerning the loan.
+Statement of a beneficiary under a deed of trust or mortgage as to principal balance due on a promissory note and other information concerning the loan.

 Voluntary nonprofit aggregations organized for the benefit of members.